SakibAhmed84/ha-webserver/README.md

 # Pre-Requisites:

 - AWS Account
-- IAM user with full Permission to AWSLambda, AWSDynamoDB, IAMFullAccess at least
+- IAM user with full Permission to create the above objects from the various services
 - Access Key and Secret for the above User
 - A Linux Machine / VM with Internet Access
 - Terraform v1.6.0